Simon-Ing/Cosmo_Ai/README.md

 + `Scripts/datagen.sh` to read the CSV file and generate the corresponding images

+## Roulette Test

+The `roulettetest` program is similar to `makeimage`, but can generate extra images to test the behaviour of the Roulettes model.
+In particular,

++ `-A` takes a comma separated list of floating point values, which are taken to the the apparent position (distance from origin).
+A distorted image is created for each value.
++ `-Y` generates a secondary distorted image using the second root for the apparent position.
+This only makes sense for the point mass lens.

 ## Scripts

 + `datasetgen.py` creates a CSV file of random parameter sets.